ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The JWP is first created as the output of a JPA's `issue` operation.

-Every algorithm MUST support a JSON issuer protected header along with one or more octet string payloads.
+Every algorithm MUST support a JSON issuer Header along with one or more octet string payloads.
 The algorithm MAY support using additional items provided by the holder for issuance such as blinded payloads, keys for replay prevention, etc.

-All algorithms MUST provide integrity protection for the issuer header and all payloads and MUST specify all digest and/or hash2curve methods used.
+All algorithms MUST provide integrity protection for the Issuer Header and all payloads and MUST specify all digest and/or hash2curve methods used.